reactwg/react-native-releases/docs/roles-and-responsibilities.md

         - Help decide when to promote pre-release to stable
         - Help decide when to release a patch on stable
         - Help decide which commits are part of which release

+### Frameworks developers in the Release Crew

+With [RFC0759 - React Native Frameworks #759](https://github.com/react-native-community/discussions-and-proposals/pull/759), we're requiring each recommended framework to join the release crew.
+This will ensure that the framework developers are aware of the changes that are about to ship in the upcoming release.

+Moreover, the framework developer member of the release crew will have the responsibility to verify that the framework works well with the upcoming release of React Native.
+This will ensure that React Native core and framework releases don't have a big time gap between them.

 ## Onboarding to Release Crew